 I froze in horror.
 My worst fear — the one my father had warned me could always happen again — had become a reality.
 But then I woke up.

-It was a nightmare.
+It was a nightmare, thankfully.
 But it was also a reality for millions of people who came before me.
 And it ended in ghettos and camps and death.

 I was raised a secular American Jew two generations after the Holocaust.
 And that recurring nightmare of mine?
 It was a frequent visitor when I was a child — the side effect of my father planting stories of our ancestors’ fate: genocide.
 Sure, maybe he told us unnecessary tales of horror at too young an age.
 But the fact remains that he only spoke of reality; he was just one generation removed from the Holocaust.

-It wasn’t until recently I fully appreciated that very real fear my father always instilled in me.
+It wasn’t until the past few years that I was able to fully appreciate that very real fear my father always instilled in me.
 Because under the Trump administration, I became actually worried that putting a menorah in the window might compromise the safety of my family.

 There’s an increase in anti-Semitism around the world, including a spike in hate crimes and speech against Jews in America.
 The fear I had as a child mired in hypotheticals has become a nagging anxiety as I watch the news and see yet another attack against a temple, a Jew, a temple filled with Jews.

 I pray we are light years away from another atrocity like the Holocaust, but the signposts are there for something awful that’s brewing.
 Whether the hate continues to surface in one-off incidences of terror or in some orchestrated catastrophe, it’s more important than ever that we pay attention and don’t stay silent.
 That includes talking to our children, however young and innocent, about the very real threats that exist.

 The Holocaust did not spare children, so there is no reason to shield our children from the horrors that may one day help them see the writing on the wall.
 That truth could very well save their lives.
 It is our responsibility to keep them informed.